echopen/echopen_prototyping/inprogress/mobile_app/tackling-the-envelope-extraction-issue.md

 ## Digital envelope extraction

 The gold standard for envelope extraction is the well-known [Hilbert transform](/references/sigproc/envelope_extraction.md).
 We'd however like to check if there exist alternative methods that would require lower computing resources.
-This is to optimize the performances needed for the FPGA and hence, lower the costs.
+This is to optimize the performances needed for the FPGA/DSP and hence, lower the costs.

 Some students from Polytech'Nantes are currently exploring alternatives to the Hilbert transform.
 Jump [here](/inprogress/mobile_app/ongoing-work-by-polytechnantes-students.md) for more details.

 # List of authors